CCI-MOC/obmd/README.md

   or `postgres`.
 * `DB_PATH` -- how to connect to the database.
   * For `sqlite3` this can be either a file path or the special string `:memory:` for an in-memory database.
-For
   * For `postgres` this will be something like

         "host=localhost port=5432 user=username password=pass dbname=obmd"